winstonpuckett/av-club/core_values.md

 - We are safe to ask others for help.
 - We take pride in the quality of our work.
 - We are aware of needs of the moment, and strive to adjust quickly.
-- We are aware of procedures in place to improve quality.
+- We are aware of procedures in place to improve quality and act on them unless unwise.

 # Simplicity